U.S. flag

 Vertebral dysplasia9% 2Usually mild; platyspondyly, anterior rounding, indentations, & posterior wedging

 Growth.
 Most neonates with SMCD have normal growth parameters.
-Progressive growth failure typically begins in the second year of life with individuals coming to medical attention after age two years with short-limbed short stature and bowed legs [Mäkitie et al 2005].
-Adult height is typically more than 3.5 SD below the mean, although a wide spectrum that overlaps normal height has been reported [Mäkitie et al 2005].
-No standard growth curves for SMCD are available.
+Progressive growth failure typically begins in the second year of life, with individuals coming to medical attention after age two years with short-limbed short stature and bowed legs [Mäkitie et al 2005].
+Adult height is typically more than 3.5 standard deviations (SD) below the mean, although a wide spectrum that overlaps normal height has been reported [Mäkitie et al 2005].
+No standardized growth curves for SMCD are available.

 Musculoskeletal.
 Most individuals with SMCD have genu varum (outward bowing at the knees), although valgus deformity has been reported.
 Waddling gait due to coxa vara is common by age two years and may require surgical correction.
-Joint pain in the knees and hips is common in adults and children with the condition and may limit physical activity.
-Chronic joint pain may develop and limit mobility for some individuals with SMCD.
-Lumbar lordosis may be present with typical onset by age three to five years.
+Joint pain in the knees and hips is common in children and adults with SMCD and may limit physical activity.
+Chronic joint pain may develop and limit mobility for some individuals.
+Lumbar lordosis is common, with typical onset by age three to five years.
+Scoliosis is less commonly reported [Park et al 2015, Cammarata-Scalisi et al 2019].

 Radiographic findings.
 The metaphyses of the long bones become flared or widened.
 The proximal and distal femoral and proximal tibial metaphyses are consistently affected (ragged, cupped, sclerotic, or splayed) with widening of the growth plates.
-Coxa vara (reduced angle to <120° between the head and the shaft of the femur) is seen in a majority of individuals and distinguishes SMCD from other forms of metaphyseal chondrodysplasia.
+Enlarged capital femoral epiphyses are commonly reported and typically resolve between age 11 and 14 years [Tüysüz et al 2023].
+Coxa vara (reduced angle to <120 degrees between the head and the shaft of the femur) is seen in a majority of individuals and is more prominent after age five years [Tüysüz et al 2023].
+Coxa vara distinguishes SMCD from other forms of metaphyseal chondrodysplasia.
 Tibial and femoral bowing is typical.
-Metaphyseal irregularities of the distal ulnae and radii and enlarged capital femoral epiphyses are less commonly reported [Lachman et al 1988, Al Kaissi et al 2018].
+Metaphyseal irregularities of the distal ulnae and radii, and proximal and distal humeral metaphyses are less commonly reported [Lachman et al 1988, Al Kaissi et al 2018, de França et al 2020].
 The anterior rib ends are often cupped or sclerotic [Bateman et al 2005].

 Hand involvement is present in fewer than half of individuals and is usually mild.
 Metaphyseal cupping of the distal metacarpals and proximal phalanges and shortening of the phalanges may be seen and are more pronounced in the fifth ray.
 Hand features may become less apparent with age [Elliott et al 2005].